smbutterfield/ibmt17-18/_07-harmonic-functions/b1-ov-diaprogcirclefifths.md

 title: Overview 7b - Diatonic Progressions Derived from Circle-of-fifths Voice-leading
 ---

-why we have tonic, dominant, pre-dominant functions view as an expansion of cadences
+why we have tonic, dominant, predominant functions view as an expansion of cadences
 Kostka-Payne circle-of-fifths chart